After-tax returns are higher when we apply a simple ETF-pair-based tax loss harvesting strategy.

 We display totals using three sets of liquidation assumptions:

-All (after tax): any tax owed at any given point in time gets subtracted from the final value.
+Held by us (liq. tax): any tax owed at any given point in time gets subtracted from the final portfolio value.

-Note how the black line (TLH enabled) is higher than the light gray line (TLH disabled) using either
+Note how the dark green line (TLH enabled) is higher than the light green line (TLH disabled) using either

 If we search for "money-weighted returns" in the data grids for TLH